 By the way, Allen Tousaint was a New Orleans producer, songwriter, arranger and musician with many top-10 hits to his credit including “Lady Marmalade”, a grammy-winner for Patti LaBelle in 1975.

 Here’s a last gift from him to you and Shana, it’s called “Soul Sister”.

 The quiz – no modalities here, so I guess we are looking for a specific remedy for a stress fracture of Marvin’s heel bone.

 I don’t think we know that it’s a fracture, per se; just that the heel felt sore in the area of the outer calcaneus bone.

 Symphytum may have worked as it is in the rubric for injuries to the periosteum, but I gave Ruta as it’s in BOLD for that.
 Thanks for voting, it’s always great hearing from you!
-Is anybody else there?
+Is anybody else here today?

 Mom, she’s from South Asia and she named her cat after you!